 5. Leisel Teen | Labor & Delivery RN

 Okay, so Leisel Teen isn’t a physician, but the Raleigh-based registered nurse has grown a following of more than 161K followers on Instagram.
 We love how she incorporates humor and personality into her posts.
 The ways that she thoughtfully uses photos and graphics to present information not only makes it easy to understand but easy to consume when you are scrolling through your feed.
 She also offers affordable online birth courses on her website to help educate women and make them feel more empowered about their birth decisions.

 Between them, these health care professionals have nearly a quarter-million followers on Instagram alone.
 While undoubtedly their social media presence is helping to grow their practices, the much larger picture is that they are taking control of the conversation to help educate and empower people.
 In doing so, they’re able to fulfill their passion for helping others beyond the physical limitations of their four walls.

 If managing your own social media accounts sounds too overwhelming or time-consuming, we’d love to help.
-Click the get started button below to request a free consultation.
+Get in touch to request a free consultation.

 Disclaimer: Although we do provide social media management services for many medical practices throughout the country, TargetMarket does not manage any of the social media accounts mentioned above and currently does not represent any of these providers.
 Our goal for this post wasn’t to share a portfolio of our work but showcase the impact that physicians can have by leveraging social media.